-- 20.1 Our staff receive appropriate safeguarding and child protection training which is regularly updated.
-In addition, all staff receive safeguarding and child protection updates on a regular basis to ensure they are up to date and empowered to provide exceptional safeguarding to our pupils. - 20.2 New staff, governors and volunteers receive a briefing during their induction which covers this Child Protection and Safeguarding policy and our staff behaviour policy, how to report and record concerns and information about our Designated Safeguarding Lead and deputy DSLs.
+- 21.1 Our staff receive appropriate safeguarding and child protection training (including online safety and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) which is regularly updated.
+In addition, all staff receive safeguarding and child protection updates on a regular basis to ensure they are up to date and empowered to provide exceptional safeguarding to our pupils. - 21.2 New staff and volunteers receive a briefing during their induction which covers this Child Protection and Safeguarding policy and our staff behaviour policy, how to report and record concerns and information about our Designated Safeguarding Lead and Deputy DSLs. - 21.3 Our governors/trustees receive appropriate safeguarding and child protection (including online safety and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) training at induction which equips them with the knowledge to provide strategic challenge to test and assure themselves that there is an effective whole trust approach to safeguarding.
+This training is updated at least annually. - 21.4 Our safeguarding governor/trustee receives additional training to empower them to support and challenge the Designated Safeguarding Lead and support the delivery of high quality safeguarding across the trust.

-21 Safer Recruitment
+22 Safer Recruitment

-- 21.1 The governing body and our senior leadership team are responsible for ensuring we follow recruitment procedures that help to deter, reject or identify people who might harm children.
-When doing so we check and verify the applicant's identity, qualifications and work history in accordance with Keeping Children Safe in Education 2021 and the local safeguarding partner arrangements. - 21.2 All relevant staff (involved in early years settings and/or before or after school care for children under eight) are made aware of the disqualification from childcare guidance and their obligations to disclose to us relevant information that could lead to disqualification. - 21.3 We ensure that our volunteers are appropriately checked and supervised when in school.
-We check the identity of all contractors working on site and requests DBS checks where required by Keeping Children Safe in Education 2021.
-Contractors who have not undergone checks will not be allowed to work unsupervised during the school day. - 21.4 When using supply staff, we will obtain written confirmation from supply agencies or third party organisations that staff they provide have been appropriately checked and are suitable to work with children.
-Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained confirming their suitability to work with children. - 21.5 The school maintains a single central record of recruitment checks undertaken.
+22.1 The governing body and our senior leadership team are responsible for ensuring we follow recruitment procedures that help to deter, reject or identify people who might harm children.
+When doing so we check and verify the applicant's identity, qualifications and work history in accordance with Keeping Children Safe in Education 2023 and the local safeguarding partner arrangements.

+- 22.2 All relevant staff (involved in early years settings and/or before or after school care for children under eight) are made aware of the disqualification from childcare guidance and their obligations to disclose to us relevant information that could lead to disqualification. - 22.3 We ensure that our volunteers are appropriately checked and supervised when in school.
+We check the identity of all contractors working on site and requests DBS checks where required by Keeping Children Safe in Education 2023.
+Contractors who have not undergone checks will not be allowed to work unsupervised during the school day. - 22.4 When using supply staff, we will obtain written confirmation from supply agencies or third party organisations that staff they provide have been appropriately checked and are suitable to work with children.
+Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained confirming their suitability to work with children. - 22.5 The trust maintains the single central record of recruitment checks undertaken in each of our academies.
 Our recruitment policy and procedures can be accessed here Governance Excelsior MAT.

-22 Site security
+23 Site security

-Visitors are asked to sign in at the school reception and are given a badge, which confirms they have permission to be on site.
+23.1 Visitors are asked to sign in at the school reception and are given a badge, which confirms they have permission to be on site.
 If visitors have undergone the appropriate checks, they can be provided with unescorted access to the school site.
 Visitors who have not undergone the required checks will be escorted at all times.

-23 Child protection procedures
+24 Child protection procedures

-23.1 Recognising abuse
+24.1 Recognising abuse

-- 23.1.1 Abuse and neglect are forms of maltreatment.
+- 24.1.1 Abuse and neglect are forms of maltreatment.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Abuse may be committed by adult men or women and by other children and young people. - 23.1.2 Keeping Children Safe in Education 2021 refers to four categories of abuse.
+Abuse may be committed by adult men or women and by other children and young people. - 24.1.2 Keeping Children Safe in Education 2023 refers to four categories of abuse.
 These are set out at Appendix One along with indicators of abuse.

-23.2 Taking action
+24.2 Taking action